Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part6.md

 Such a method of estimation the ESC symbol probability called SEE (Secondary Escape Estimation).
 One of the first who proposed a working version of this idea was Charles Bloom in his work on PPMZ [1][2] back in 1996, as far as I understand.
 If you’re interested in the topic of PPM, you definitely need to take a look at a more advanced implementation of it.
 We will explore another method of implementing SEE called PPMII, proposed by Dmitry Shkarin in 2001[3].
 You might have seen implementation of this method under the name PPMd.

 PPMII can be considered as one of the last significant advancements in PPM (I might be mistaken, but that’s the impression I have, as it is mentioned most frequently on the Internet), that's why I decided to stop on it.
 The author of PPMII is an absolutely non-public person, so I can’t provide any information about him.
 I was only able to find examples of implementation on this [website](http://www.compression.ru/ds/); any mentions of PPMII seem to refer back to this site.
 There are various versions of the implementation by the author that you can explore.
 During the writing of this article, I came across an implementation of the J version (sort of latest)[4] by person who happens to be the administrator of what is presumably the main forum dedicated to compression [encode.su](http://encode.su) (and if believe from what I found he also countryman of mine, that just was cool for me to find out).
-So you can check this implementation of J version, maybe you will find it more readable or if you don’t trust website that I’ve referred first.
+So you can check this implementation of J version, maybe you will find it more readable or if you don’t trust the website that I’ve referred to first.

 The difference between the PPMd method lies in how the contexts are quantized and how the data is adapted within them.
 The author made these choices based on his statistical research, and as far as I understand, it was targeted for PPM-style data (e.g., text), but data that doesn't fit perfectly was also taken into account.
 This means that in theory, you can optimize modeling of SEE for a specific type of data, taking PPMd as an example.
-This sound cool, by I doubt that it is useful in practice.
-That’s why all constant number that you will see you should be perceive as an example and not the truth of how SEE should be done.
-The method of context building from the previous part was obviously didn’t invented by myself; I just accidentally discovered it when I was looking at the PPMd implementation as a bonus.
-I didn’t mention this earlier to not disturb reader on the SEE subject.
-Here we will look at the F version, explore new techniques, I will try to provide some comments.
+This sounds cool, but I doubt that it is useful in practice.
+That’s why all constant numbers that you will see should be perceived as an example and not the truth of how SEE should be done.
+The method of context building from the previous part was obviously not invented by myself; I just accidentally discovered it when I was looking at the PPMd implementation as a bonus.
+I didn’t mention this earlier to not disturb the reader on the SEE subject.
+Here we will look at the F version, explore new techniques, and I will try to provide some comments.
 In the end, I hope you will understand the idea of SEE.

 ## SEE data

-Let’s look on the image from the previous part with randomly placed MinContext on it.
+Let’s look at the image from the previous part with randomly placed MinContext on it.

 ![](/assets/img/post/etr-enc-6/table1.png)

-A complete list of parameters by which we can divide contexts based on the significance of their influence you can check in the author’s work (although it may not exactly match for the latest versions of PPMd).
+A complete list of parameters by which we can divide contexts based on the significance of their influence you can check in the author’s work (although it may not exactly match the latest versions of PPMd).
 I’ll list only the parameters that we will use:
 - the frequency of the symbol in the binary context
 - the count of the symbol in the context
 - the difference in symbol count between current CM(k) and its child CM(k - 1)
 - the count of the previous masked symbols from CM(k + 1)
 - the difference between the count of masked symbols and the count of symbols in the current context
-- the ratio of the total frequency of all symbols in the current context to count of symbols in it.
+- the ratio of the total frequency of all symbols in the current context to the count of symbols in it.

 We can also consider the order of the context, but the PPMII style of SEE doesn’t use it, unlike PPMZ.
-To obtain useful information from the gathered statistics, we don't use every possible combination of values from the enumerated parameters, but rather quantize them to a reasonable range.
-The more a parameter affects the accuracy of prediction of exiting from context event, the more useful it will be to have more values for it after quantization.
+To obtain useful information from the gathered statistics, we don't use every possible combination of values from the enumerated parameters but rather quantize them to a reasonable range.
+The more a parameter affects the accuracy of prediction of exiting from a context event, the more useful it will be to have more values for it after quantization.

 We will introduce several new functions for encoding and decoding, but this time I will not show code for decoding to save time and space and because it is 90% the same as the encoding code.
 So if you have already read the previous two articles on PPM, you will easily understand the decoding part without my comments.

-We start be adding a pointer to the SEE class and allocating memory for it separately in constructor.
+We start by adding a pointer to the SEE class and allocating memory for it separately in the constructor.

 ```
 class PPMByte